 Patricia A. Perillo, Ph.D.

-In her free time, Patty enjoys spending time with her wonderful spouse, extended family and close community of friends, and engaging in the arts, athletic events, outdoor activities, exercise, prayer, reflection, music, reading, and entertaining.
-Her family remains one of her greatest gifts in this lifetime.
-Her father was the youngest of 15 and mother was the oldest of three.
-Patty is one of eight children with more than 80 first cousins, and still lovingly claims Wilmington as her home community.
+In her free time, Dr. Perillo enjoys spending time with her wonderful family and close community of friends, and engaging in the arts, athletic events, outdoor activities, prayer and reflection, music, reading, and entertaining.